Kimi450/ubuntu_server/README.md

       ```
 # Appendix

+## Kubernetes metrics server

+For troubleshooting, it might be useful to run the metrics server on your cluster

+Refer to this [guide](https://medium.com/@cloudspinx/fix-error-metrics-api-not-available-in-kubernetes-aa10766e1c2f) for it.

 ## Prometheus TSDB Backup Restore

 In case of a migration, you may choose to wnat to migrate data from prometheus along with the app backups stored in the server's app-config dir.